colorjs/color-space/README.md

 ## Contribute

-Please fork, add color space with basic conversions to/from XYZ or RGB and tests.
+Please fork, add color space with basic _conversions_ to/from XYZ or RGB and _tests_.
 The goal of project is to provide the most complete set of color spaces with maximally minimal uniform API.